-Troymet holds an option to acquire a 100% interest in the 3,690-hectare Redhill property, located approximately eighty (80) kilometres west of Kamloops and ten (10) kilometres south of Ashcroft, British Columbia.
+Troymet holds an option to acquire a 100% interest in the 3,689.75-hectare Redhill property, located approximately 80 kilometres west of Kamloops and 10 kilometres south of Ashcroft, British Columbia.
 Under the terms of the option, the Company may acquire a 100% interest in the Redhill property located in British Columbia by making \$500,000 in option payments and \$500,000 in exploration expenditures over a ten-year period.
-If the Company exercises the option, Homegold Resources Ltd. ("Homegold") will retain a 2% net smelter returns royalty ("NSR"), half (1%) of which can be purchased by the Company for \$1,000,000 at any time.
-Troymet believes there are unrecognized and untested copper-zinc-gold targets that can be quickly and cost effectively identified and drill tested on the Redhill property.
+If the Company exercises the option, Homegold Resources Ltd. ("Homegold") will retain a 2% net smelter return royalty ("NSR"), one-half (1%) of which can be purchased by the Company for \$1,000,000 at any time.
+Troymet believes there are copper-zinc-gold targets that can be quickly and cost-effectively drill tested on the Redhill property.

-Troymet completed the sale of its 100% interest in the Key property to New Gold in December 2013.
+Troymet completed the sale of its 100% interest in the Key property to New Gold Inc. ("New Gold") in December 2013.
 As part of the transaction, Troymet was granted a 2% NSR on the Key property.
-During the six months ended April 30, 2018, the Company sold one-half of its 2% NSR to New Gold for \$300,000 cash.
-If a valuation condition in relation to an arm's length third party private company is satisfied before April 9, 2020, the Company will receive an additional \$81,250.
+During the year ended October 31, 2018, the Company sold one-half of its 2% NSR to New Gold for \$300,000 cash.
+If a valuation condition in relation to a third-party private company is satisfied before April 9, 2020, the Company will receive an additional \$81,250.
 As the valuation condition is uncertain, the Company has only recognized the \$300,000 received to date.
 New Gold can purchase the remaining 1% for \$2,000,000 cash.
+The third-party private company became a related party subsequent to the transaction.

-At the McClarty Lake project, a joint venture agreement was established with Hudson Bay Exploration and Development Company Limited ("Hudbay") holding a 60% interest and Troymet holding a 40% interest.
-During the year ended October 31, 2016, the Company recognized an impairment of \$1,565,117 on the McClarty Lake project as a result of no exploration plan for the foreseeable future by either Hudbay or Troymet.
-Subsequent to April 30, 2018, the Company sold its investment in McClarty Lake to an arm's length private purchaser for \$100,000 cash and 2,250,000 common shares of the private purchaser.
-The Company issued 2,250,000 common shares to the purchaser as part of the sale agreement.
+At the McClarty Lake project, a joint venture agreement was established with Hudson Bay Exploration and Development Company Limited ("HBED") holding a 60% interest and Troymet holding a 40% interest.
+During the year ended October 31, 2016, the Company recognized an impairment of \$1,565,117 on the McClarty Lake project as a result of no exploration plan for the foreseeable future by either HBED or Troymet.
+During the year ended October 31, 2018, the Company sold its investment in McClarty Lake to a private purchaser for \$100,000 cash and 2,250,000 common shares of the private purchaser.
+The Company issued 2,500,000 common shares (valued at \$25,000) to the purchaser as part of the sale agreement.
+The private purchaser became a related party subsequent to the transaction.